Mojang/EducationContent/python/lesson10/activity9.md

 ```

 ## Step 1
-Calculate these four sums using code.
-You need to get the Agent to the gold block, do this by placing a diamond or dirt block depending on the answer of the sums.
-If the answer is 1 place a diamond block, if its 0 place a dirt block.
+Get the Agent through the maze.
+Write a code to use the colored blocks on the flor as forward, left, and right directions for the Agent to move in.
+Then get the Agent to the end of the maze.
+(Hint: try using a endlessly repeating while loop).